wp-plugins/heyyou/readme.txt

 == Upgrade Notice ==

 = 0.0.13 =
-* Lightbox title/caption'ing may be out of wack
+* lb Alt title/caption'ing may be out of whack

 = Pre 0.0.13 =